-88,000 Equity Shares of Mrs. Apooni Shah have been earmarked for lock-in for a period of three years and remaining Equity Shares for a period of one year.
+(1) 88,000 Equity Shares of Mrs. Apooni Shah have been earmarked for lock-in for a period of three years and remaining Equity Shares for a period of one year.
+However, the actual number of shares locked-in is liable to change after finalisation of the lot size, subject to minimum 20% of total lock-in as mandated by Regulation 32 of the SEBI (ICDR) Regulations, 2009 as amended.

-(2) 17,236 shares of face value of $\mathbf{\xi}$ 10 each were allotted pursuant to the conversion of unsecured loans availed by the Company.
+(2) 17,236 shares of face value of ₹ 10 each were allotted pursuant to the conversion of unsecured loans availed by the Company.

-- None of the shares belonging to our Promoter has been pledged till date. - The entire Promoters' shares shall be subject to lock-in from the date of listing of the equity shares (issued through this Prospectus for periods as per applicable Regulations of the SEBI (ICDR) Regulations.
-For details please see Note no. 2 of "Notes to Capital Structure" on page no. 55 of this Prospectus. - Our promoters have confirmed to the Company and the Lead Manager that the Equity Shares held by them have been financed from their personal funds and no loans or financial assistance from any bank or financial institution has been availed by them for this purpose.
+- None of the shares belonging to our Promoter has been pledged till date. - The entire Promoters' shares shall be subject to lock-in from the date of listing of the equity shares (issued through this Draft Prospectus for periods as per applicable Regulations of the SEBI (ICDR) Regulations.
+For details please see Note no. 2 of "Notes to Capital Structure" on page no. 56 of this Draft Prospectus. - Our promoters have confirmed to the Company and the Lead Manager that the Equity Shares held by them have been financed from their personal funds and no loans or financial assistance from any bank or financial institution has been availed by them for this purpose. - All the shares held by our promoters were fully paid up on the respective dates of acquisition of such shares.

-- All the shares held by our promoters were fully paid up on the respective dates of acquisition of such shares. - g) None of the members of the Promoter Group, Directors and their immediate relatives have entered into any transactions in the Equity shares of our Company within the last six months from the date of the Draft Prospectus. - h) None of the members of the Promoter Group, Directors and their immediate relatives have financed the purchase by any other person of Equity shares of our Company other than in the normal course of business of the financing entity within the period of six months immediately preceding the date of the Draft Prospectus.
+g) None of the members of the Promoter Group, Directors and their immediate relatives have entered into any transactions in the Equity shares of our Company within the last six months from the date of this Draft Prospectus except as stated below:

+Date of Transfer Name of Transferor Name of Transferee No. Of Shares (F.V. ₹ 10.00) Issue Price / Transfer Price Nature of Transaction Nature of Consideration January 17, 2018 Mrs. Maya Shah Mr. Rakesh Shah 6,001 10.00 Transfer Cash January 17, 2018 Mrs. M.D.
+Marfatia Mr. Rakesh Shah 1 10.00 Transfer Cash January 17, 2018 Mrs. Kalpana Shah Mr. Rakesh Shah 29,710 10.00 Transfer Cash January 17, 2018 Mr. Shailesh Shah Mr. Rakesh Shah 25,880 10.00 Transfer Cash January 17, 2018 Mr. G. C. Doshi Mr. Rakesh Shah 1 1 10.00 Cash January 24, 2018 Mrs. Shobha Shah Mr. Rakesh Shah 12,501 10.00 Transfer Cash h) None of the members of the Promoter Group, Directors and their immediate relatives have financed the purchase by any other person of Equity shares of our Company other than in the normal course of business of the financing entity within the period of six months immediately preceding the date of this Draft Prospectus.